AdobeDocs/analytics.en/help/admin/c-data-governance/privacy-namespaces.md

 >
 >These IDs are the only IDs supported by Analytics that use a "type" value other than "analytics".

-If the format of the value portion of any of these cookie IDs does not follow the format described for that ID, then the GDPR request will fail, with an error of “Value not formatted correctly.”
+If the format of the value portion of any of these cookie IDs does not follow the format described for that ID, then the Data Privacy request will fail, with an error of “Value not formatted correctly.”

 You will most commonly collect these cookie IDs using the new [privacy JavaScript](https://www.adobe.io/apis/cloudplatform/gdpr/services/allservices.htm), which will automatically provide all of the relevant key/value pairs for these JSON IDs.

-This JavaScript code populates the JSON with other key/value pairs besides those listed above (namespace, type, value), but the fields listed above are the most important for Analytics GDPR processing and the only ones you need to provide if you collect the IDs in some other way.
+This JavaScript code populates the JSON with other key/value pairs besides those listed above (namespace, type, value), but the fields listed above are the most important for Analytics Data Privacy processing and the only ones you need to provide if you collect the IDs in some other way.

 ## Custom Visitor ID